Conservative Asfura, backed by Trump, takes slim lead in Honduras presidential election

 Honduras, where six out of every 10 citizens live in poverty, suffered a coup in 2009 when an alliance of right-wing military figures, politicians and businessmen overthrew Manuel Zelaya, the husband of the current president.
 In 2021, Hondurans voted massively for Castro, ending more than a century of rule by the National and Liberal parties.

-The Honduran military has also come under criticism for asking the National Election Council to give it copies of the tally sheets on election day, which is a violation of Honduran law.
+The Honduran military has also come under criticism for asking the National Election Council to give it copies of the tally sheets on election day, a violation of Honduran law.

 These tensions contributed to a growing public distrust of the electoral authorities and the electoral process in general.

 Castro, the first woman to govern Honduras, increased public investment and social spending.
-The economy has grown moderately, and poverty and inequality have decreased, although both remain high.
+The economy has grown moderately, and poverty and inequality have decreased but remain high.
 The International Monetary Fund has praised her government's prudent fiscal management.

+The country's homicide rate has also fallen to its lowest level in recent history, but violence persists.